 Mrs O says she made these payments due to being involved in a scam investment with H. However, she's been unable to evidence to our Service that these funds were lost to this scam.
-I've not seen evidence that Mrs O held an account with H and made some deposits to it.
+I've not seen evidence that Mrs O held an account with H and made deposits to it.
 Neither have I seen evidence which shows that the specific payments complained about are what funded this scam investment.
-Mrs O hasn't provided statements of her accounts with the cryptocurrency providers despite being given sufficient opportunity.
-I recognise that Mrs O has explained she had limited information available to show her interactions with H and the scam.
-But it's unclear to me why she's been unable to demonstrate cryptocurrency being withdrawn from her wallets with the cryptocurrency providers, which was funded through the payments she's disputing.
+Mrs O hasn't provided statements of her accounts with the cryptocurrency provider despite being given sufficient opportunity.
+I recognise that Mrs O has explained she has limited information available to show her interactions with H and the scam.
+But it's unclear why she's been unable to demonstrate cryptocurrency being withdrawn from her wallet with the cryptocurrency provider which was funded through the payments from Monzo which she's disputing.

 I accept it's possible that Mrs O was involved in the scam H ran.
 But she hasn't provided evidence that the payments complained about did go to this scam.
-So, I can't fairly say Barclays needed to do anything differently.
-Mrs O hasn't evidence that there was a risk of financial harm associated with her making the payments to the extent that Barclays ought to have taken steps to prevent them from being made.
-And, as the Investigator has highlighted, neither has Mrs O evidenced that she's actually suffered financial loss from these specific payments as the result of a scam.
+So, I can't fairly say Monzo needed to do anything differently.
+Mrs O hasn't evidence that there was a risk of financial harm associated with her making the payments to the extent that Monzo ought to have taken steps to prevent them from being made.
+Neither has Mrs O evidenced that she's actually suffered financial loss from these specific payments as the result of a scam.

-I also don't consider Barclays needed to do anything to try and recover Mrs O's funds once it was notified of the scam in 2024.
-Considerable time had passed since the payments were made and Mrs O hasn't disputed that she didn't receive the cryptocurrency she paid for, so Barclays wouldn't have been able to recover these funds.
+I also don't consider Monzo needed to do anything to try and recover Mrs O's funds once it was notified of the scam in 2024.
+Considering the time that had passed since the payments were made and given Mrs O hasn't disputed that she didn't receive the cryptocurrency she paid for, Monzo wouldn't have been able to recover these funds.